codebar/barcelona/processes/org-monthly-meetings/minutes/2019-09-Minutes.md

 ## Specific workshops/Curriculum development

-**Owner:** @loriking
+**Owner:** @loriking , co-owners @saljuama @raquelalvear

 **Status:**

-Having conversations, nothing being definitive.
-One of the options is to host extra workshops for this, doing it at TW is an option.
-Probably for the NOT newcomers.
-We can get feedback from Codebar students about this.
-@saljuama, @raquelalvear will join and help @loriking, woho!
-This topic was merged with: additional workshops
+This topic was merged with: additional workshops. @loriking created a project on GitHub and started planning workshops.
+From now on, we'll add cards on the project and create issues.
+There's a need to tag those issues to not get lost !
+We'll call them One-off workshops.
+We'll try to plan one before the year ends, @loriking has the location

 This topic is **ongoing** and should be included in the next meeting.

-PR #41.
-Try one of them before the end of the year.
-Try to do it in Hola Luz.
-Use project board for additional workshops.
-One-off workshops.
-(Add the link about the PR) - In all of the initiatives

 ## Adding collaborators board

-**Owner:** @saljuama & @loriking
+**Owner:**  @jmbriano

 **Status:**
-Reminder: To track people who assist the workshops and are willing to collaborate with Codebar.
-The current idea is to document our process, and activities, and then be able to link potential people who can collaborate on this.

-No progress - now @jmbriano takes over this initiative
+No progress - now @jmbriano takes over this initiative.
+Tryin to plan this before considering enrolling new organisers

-Should we consider this topic before we consider for more organisers?
+@raquelalvear will see if she can work with @Edu on the feedback

-This topic is in the **Ongoing**
+This topic is **ongoing** and should be included in the next meeting

--- 19:30

 ## Handbook for organisers